 Dr. Austin Demby, Sierra Leone Minister of Health, shares his vision for healthcare in his latest op-ed.

 The Global Mercy™ is currently serving in the Port of Freetown, Sierra Leone.
-The purpose-built hospital ship arrived in August 2023, and then departed for a short maintenance break starting in June.
-In August 2024, the ship returned to continue providing surgical care and education.
+The purpose-built hospital ship will take a short maintenance break starting in June 2025.
+The ship will then return to Freetown in August 2025, and continue to provide surgical care and education through June 2026.

 The Global Mercy™ is currently serving in the Port of Freetown, Sierra Leone.
-The purpose-built hospital ship arrived in August 2023, and then departed for a short maintenance break starting in June.
-In August 2024, the ship returned to continue providing surgical care and education.
+The purpose-built hospital ship will take a short maintenance break starting in June 2025.
+The ship will then return to Freetown in August 2025, and continue to provide surgical care and education through June 2026.

 Press Release